 Hip Pain: Be careful when doing yoga for hip pain that you do not make the pain worse by pushing yourself too hard.
 The best yoga poses for hip pain include Pigeon Pose and Bound Angle Pose.

-Knee Pain: Consistent yoga practice can help align the patella and strengthen the interior thighs, both are beneficial at curbing knee pain.
+Knee Pain: Consistent yoga practice can help align the patella and strengthen the interior thighs, which is beneficial for curbing knee pain.

-Weight Loss: Though not all yoga is targeted at weight loss, certain types of dynamic and active yoga can certainly help practitioners burn more calories and build muscle strength.
+Weight Loss: Though not all yoga targets weight loss, certain dynamic and active yoga types can undoubtedly help practitioners burn more calories and build muscle strength.

-Stress Relief: Yoga’s focus on deep breathing and letting extraneous thoughts fade away can help immensely in limiting the harmful effects of stress and chronic anxiety.
+Stress Relief: Yoga’s focus on deep breathing and letting extraneous thoughts fade away can help immensely limit the harmful effects of stress and chronic anxiety.

-Posture: Because of yoga’s emphasis on correct positioning and holding (sometimes challenging) poses, posture is automatically improved.
+Posture: Because of yoga’s emphasis on correct positioning and holding (sometimes challenging) poses, posture improves quickly.

-Pregnancy: Both prenatal and postnatal yoga can help mothers feel healthier and more comfortable with their changing bodies.
+Pregnancy: Prenatal and postnatal yoga can help mothers feel healthier and more comfortable with their changing bodies.

-In Sanskrit, pranayama means breath control.
-Prana translates as life force, and Ayama is expansion.
-Breath control through pranayama is an integral part of any yoga practice.
-There are numerous types of pranayama breathing.
+In Sanskrit, pranayama means “breath control.”
+Prana means “life force,” and Ayama means “expansion.”
+Breath control through pranayama is an integral part of any yoga practice, and there are numerous types of pranayama breathing.